Barcelona for €50 a Day: How to Eat, Sleep, and Wander Like a Local in Catalonia's Capital

-Barcelona has a reputation for being expensive—and it can be.
-But beneath the tourist-trap paella joints and overpriced beachfront hotels lies a city that locals navigate affordably every day.
-The same Mediterranean light that drew Picasso and Miró illuminates neighborhoods where €3 buys a beer and a tapa, where markets overflow with fresh produce at neighborhood prices, and where some of the city's most memorable experiences cost nothing at all.
+Barcelona has a reputation for being expensive—and in the tourist zones, it absolutely is.
+But the city locals live in runs on different economics entirely.
+The same Mediterranean light that drew Picasso and Miró illuminates neighborhoods where €3 still buys a beer and a tapa, where markets overflow with produce at prices that haven't changed much in years, and where some of the most memorable experiences cost nothing more than a walk and an open mind.

 Daily Budget Breakdown